PHYS3888/Tutorial_Criticality/README.md

 Thus, the conditions for forest-fire criticality are that `f`<<`p`<<1.
 Physically, these conditions can be interpreted as a separation of timescales: the time in which a forest cluster burns down (1) is much shorter than the time in which a tree grows (1/`p`), which is itself much shorter than the time between two lightning strikes (1/`f`).

-Considering the timescales on which these phenomena occur within nature, discuss within your group whether you believe that this is a valid condition for simulating natural forest fires?
+Considering the timescales on which these phenomena occur within nature, discuss within your group whether you believe that this condition is realistic in the context of natural forest fires.

 ### Simulating forest-fire dynamics
 In their original 1992 paper, Drossel and Schwabl simulated a grid-size of 250 x 250 over many hours.